LabHelper's screen display during data acquisition varies with

 of cases to the maximum number of cases (up to the maximum sample size).

 This works in both CHART and SCOPE + CHART modes.
+Note that the '+' icon is not visible if you specified the maximum number of cases before data acquisition started.

 Top of page